 Make sure you have everything ready to apply for your Student Visa before you begin.
-This includes receiving your Confirmation of Acceptance of Studies with your unique reference number, and having the correct supporting documents.
+This includes your CAS with your unique reference number, and the correct supporting documents.

 Applying outside the UK: The earliest you can apply for a visa is six months before the start of your course.